survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 W> *webpack-dev-server* can be very particular about paths.
 If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.

-T> You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of root.
+T> You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of the root.
 You can see all the files the development server is serving there.

 ### HMR on Windows, Ubuntu, and Vagrant